Montecristo (cigar): Cuban Montecristo

-80th Anniversary of the Montecristo brand was celebrated on March, 2015 at the VII Festival del Habano.
+The 80th anniversary of the Montecristo brand was celebrated in March 2015 at the VII Festival del Habano.
 Habanos SA revealed the Montecristo 80 Anniversario at the festival.
 This exclusive cigar comes in a simple, polished, dark-brown box that contains 20 cigars.
 Only 30,000 boxes are being produced.
 It was released in August 2016.

 Montecristo also produces three machine-made cigarillos: the Mini, the Club, and the Purito.